sky-shift/skyshift/docs/source/index.rst

 Overview
 ===================================

-SkyFlow is a general-purpose container orchestration platform to deploy workloads *anywhere* - on any cloud provider, private cluster, or the edge.
+SkyShift is a general-purpose container orchestration platform to deploy workloads *anywhere* - on any cloud provider, private cluster, or the edge.
 The vision of SkyShift is to complete the final layer of distributed computing - *automatically* managing the lifecycle of deployments, batch jobs, and services across multiple clusters.

-SkyFlow abstracts many clusters into one large cluster.
-SkyFlow presents a thin layer on top of existing cluster managers, such as Kubernetes, Slurm, and other SkyFlows, which presents infinite scalability.
-SkyFlow accomplishes this with a unified job and service abstraction.
+SkyShift abstracts many clusters into one large cluster.
+SkyShift presents a thin layer on top of existing cluster managers, such as Kubernetes, Slurm, and other SkyShifts, which presents infinite scalability.
+SkyShift accomplishes this with a unified job and service abstraction.

-SkyFlow can flexibly breathe in and out resources as needed.
-SkyFlow can provision clusters on any cloud provider, and can be attached to any existing cluster with minimal administrator permissions.
-SkyFlow is designed to be lightweight and simple to install.
+SkyShift can flexibly breathe in and out resources as needed.
+SkyShift can provision clusters on any cloud provider, and can be attached to any existing cluster with minimal administrator permissions.
+SkyShift is designed to be lightweight and simple to install.

-Finally, SkyFlow enforces security and isolation by independently managing authentication and role-based access control (RBAC) across clusters.
+Finally, SkyShift enforces security and isolation by independently managing authentication and role-based access control (RBAC) across clusters.

 Documentation
 ==================